 Mr. Buell has received more than 175 hours of certified mediation and advanced mediation training.
-He serves as a pro tem settlement conference panelist in Marin County Superior Court and Sacramento County Superior Court.
+He serves as a pro tem settlement conference panelist in Marin County Superior Court, Sonoma County Superior Court and Sacramento County Superior Court.
 He has mediated hundreds of cases involving personal injury, business/partnership disputes, employment issues, class actions, consumer contracts, unlawful detainer and civil harassment.

 Mr. Buell is admitted to practice in California, New York and the United States District Court, Northern District of California.
-He is currently an Officer of the Marin County Bar Association Board of Directors and two-term former Chair of the MCBA Alternative Dispute Resolution Section.
+He is currently President Elect of the Marin County Bar Association, Chair of the Continuing Legal Education Committee, and Chair of the Judicial Evaluation Committee.
+He is also a two-term former Chair of the MCBA Alternative Dispute Resolution Section.